Ten Victorian houses

 Home to one of the most unlikely but most memorable Victorian Prime Ministers, Hughendon Manor was Benjamin Disraeli's home from 1848 to 1881.
 A popular Victorian writer – more so even than Dickens at the time – Disraeli became a great friend and confidant of Queen Victoria, advising and helping her throughout her reign.
 The manor was remodelled in 1862 to create the Victorian red-bricked mansion we see today, and still houses Disraeli's impressive and beloved library.

 Designed in the manner of a French chateau, John and Joséphine Bowes purpose built it as a museum to bring their love of the arts to the local community.
 Joséphine laid the foundation stone in 1869 and the couple collected over 15,000 objects to exhibit.
-The most-loved item is the magnificent life-sized mechanical Silver Swan, which is still operated daily.
+The most-loved item is the magnificent life-sized mechanical Silver Swan, a musical automaton that is still operated daily.